Impact of COVID-19 on neurological, psychological and other mental health outcomes

-Acute COVID-19 neurologic symptoms
+Acute neurologic symptoms

 The fraction of subjects who experience symptoms following an infection with SARS-CoV-2 varies by age.
-Between 10 and 20% of patients who are infected with SARS-CoV-2 generally exhibit the clinical syndrome, known as COVID-19.
+Between 10 and 20% of patients who are infected generally exhibit the clinical syndrome, known as COVID-19.
 The number of COVID-19 infections are highest in subjects between ages 18–65, while the risk of severe disease or death jumps after age 50 and increases with age.
 About 35% of patients with symptoms of COVID-19 experience neurological complications.
 Neurological symptoms are not unique to COVID-19; infection with SARS-CoV-1 and MERS-CoV also give rise to acute and delayed neurological symptoms including peripheral neuropathy, myopathy, Guillain–Barré syndrome and Bickerstaff brainstem encephalitis.
-The influenza pandemic of 1918 was well known for producing post-viral Parkinsonism, which was memorialized in the writings of Oliver Sacks and the movie Awakenings.

 Loss of the sense of taste or smell are among the earliest and most common symptoms of COVID-19.
 Roughly 81% of patients with clinical COVID-19 experience disorders of smell (46% anosmia, 29% hyposmia, and 6% dysosmia).
 Disorders of taste occur in 94% of patients (ageusia 45%, hypogeusia 23%, and dysgeusia 26%).
 Most patients recover their sense of taste or smell within 8 days.
-Delirium is also a common manifestation of COVID-19 infection, particularly in the elderly.
+Delirium is also a common manifestation of the infection, particularly in the elderly.
 Recent evidence from a longitudinal study supports an inflammatory basis for delirium.
 Many patients with COVID-19 also experience more severe neurological symptoms.
 These symptoms include, headache, nausea, vomiting, impaired consciousness, encephalitis, myalgia and acute cerebrovascular disease including stroke, venous sinus, thrombosis and intracerebral hemorrhage.

 Increasing attention has focused on cerebrovascular accidents (e.g., stroke), which are reported in up to 5% of hospitalized patients, and occur in both old and young patients.
 Guillain–Barré syndrome, acute myelitis and encephalomyelitis have also been reported.
 Guillain–Barré syndrome arises as an autoimmune disorder, that leads to progressive muscle weakness, difficulty walking and other symptoms reflecting reduced signaling to muscles.
 The cases of myelitis could arise from direct infection of muscle via local angiotensin-converting enzyme 2, the receptor for SARS CoV-2.
 COVID-19 can also cause severe disease in children.
 Some children with COVID-19 who develop Kawasaki disease, which is a multi-system inflammatory syndrome that also cerebrovascular disease and neurologic involvement.